-1. RACGP Selection for Entry into the Australian General Practice Training Program
+1. RACGP Australian General Practice Training Program Selection Policy

 1.1 Policy number: CO-E-0032.0